syedfahadwasim/mycode/README.md

 ### Context
 The name of my project is CorReg Solutions.
 CorReg is an acronym derived from a merger of two words, “Correlation” and “Regression.”

-The purpose of my code is to help users generate regression and correlation plots in a matter of seconds.
+The purpose of this program is to help users generate regression and correlation plots in a matter of seconds.

 Simple Linear Regression is one of the foundational pillars of research and machine learning.
 It allows us to explore the relationship between an independent variable and a dependent variable.
 The goal of regression analysis is to find a linear relationship that highlights the correlation between the two variables, typically with the help of a line that “fits” the observed data.
 Ultimately, such an analysis helps forecast missing values, a process known as interpolation.

 For instance, you want to know how changes in interest rates correlate with residential real estate prices.
 Or, precisely, you might be interested in understanding what an interest rate hike would mean for the overall housing prices in your state to get a reasonable sense of how the value of your home or residential real estate portfolio (in case you’re an investor) would be affected.
 To do so, you can carry out a simple linear regression between the dependent variable (housing prices) and the independent variable (interest rate) using data from reliable sources.

 Or, you can use CorReg Solutions, which helps regular folks visualize relationships between two variables through regression and correlation analysis in seconds.

 As of now, CorReg Solutions comes with a built-in dataset that contains variables relevant to the U.S. real estate sector.
 In the future, I intend to allow users to add any CSV file they want (with clearly stated column names and values) and output regression and correlation plots.
 In addition, I also intend to provide users the ability to conduct real-time regression analysis with the help of APIs.

 ## The Code